abdelmonem55/learn-rust/multisig-factory.md

 const CREATE_CALL_GAS: u64 = 50_000_000_000_000;
 ```

-Rust has compile time const that recommended to be used with values that used many times in addition to it gives readablity for the code, for example here we define u64 type const
+Rust has compile time const that recommended to be used with values that used many times in addition to it gives readablity for the code, for example here we define u64 type const.

 ----